pyhoon/jrdc2-with-session-b4j/README.md

-# sdbs-b4j
+# jrdc2-with-session-b4j

-Secure database server in B4J
+jRDC2 Server with session (proof of concept)

-A proof of concept how to generate a session ID after successful login for client to make further requests.
+Demonstrate how to generate a session ID after successful login as client to make further requests.